-Peter is a leading authority on Foucault’s heterotopia.
+Peter Johnson is a leading authority on Foucault’s heterotopia.
 His first degree was in English and Philosophy at the University of York and he later studied for an MSc in Cultural Theory and an interdisciplinary PhD at the University of Bristol.
 His thesis, On heterotopia, focuses on Foucault’s use of space as a tool of analysis in relation to the birth of the modern cemetery.
-Recent independent research (2015-17) involves collaborative work with artists who are engaged with Foucault’s enquiries into ‘different spaces’ – see below.
-Present research, which is open for collaboration, concerns Michel Serres’ methods of thought and how heterotopia might play in the virtual worlds of new media.
+Independent research has involved collaborative work with artists who are engaged with Foucault’s enquiries into ‘different spaces’.
+Present research, which is open for collaboration, concerns Michel Serres’ methods of thought and how heterotopia might play in our digital era.
 Peter lives on the Isle of Arran in Scotland.
 For more information see Orcid.

 To contact Peter: firstname.lastname@example.org